kubernetes/kubernetes/docs/proposals/kubelet-rootfs-distribution.md

 differences between Kubernetes hosts.
 For example, the Google Container VM image (GCI) is missing various mount commands even though the Kernel supports those filesystem types.
 Similarly, CoreOS Linux intentionally doesn't ship with many mount utilities or socat in the base image.
+Other distros have a related problem of ensuring these dependencies are present and versioned appropriately for the Kubelet.

 In order to solve this problem, it's proposed that running the Kubelet in a prepackaged chroot should be a supported, recommended, way of running a fully